javierbrea/eslint-plugin-boundaries/packages/website/docs/guides/debugging.md

 ## Overview

-When configuring the plugin, it's helpful to **verify that your [`elements`](../setup/elements.md) setting is working as expected**.
+When configuring the plugin, it's helpful to **verify that your [`elements`](../setup/elements.md) setting and [rules](../setup/rules.mdx) are correctly working as expected**.
 The debugging feature provides detailed traces about how the plugin analyzes your files and imports, including information such as:

 - File paths being analyzed
 - Assigned element types
 - Captured values and patterns
 - Import resolution results

-This can help you troubleshoot configuration issues and ensure your element definitions are correct.
+This can help you troubleshoot configuration issues and ensure your element definitions and rules are correct.

 ## Enabling Debug Mode